Today, on this 41st anniversary, we recommit ourselves to deepening our independence so as to give purpose to the next generation.

 Most Grenadians and our leaders have got it — PROJECT GRENADA means one for all, and all for one.

 It means moving forward, in unity, to build a stronger nation.

-Help Writing Research Papers The aim at constitutional reform is set to bring Grenada into the modern era; and to deepen the rights of its people.
+Any Good Essay Writing Services The aim at constitutional reform is set to bring Grenada into the modern era; and to deepen the rights of its people.